TV vs Monitor For Gaming

 Thanks to better HDR support and a (general) focus on better viewing, TVs win this round.

 TV vs Monitor For Gaming: Input Lag

 In the move from CRT displays to large flatscreen HDTVs, many gamers may have noticed that their games are almost unplayable without enabling a “Game Mode” on their TVs.
-This is because large HDTVs have started to use their own dedicated graphics processing hardware to handle the higher-resolution signals, make images look cleaner, make movement look smoother, etc.
+This is because large HDTVs have started to use their own dedicated graphics processing hardware to handle the higher-resolution signals, which makes images look cleaner and the movement look smoother.